DALPy-Developers/DALPy/README.md

 Additionally, student submission assessment is done with unit tests, instead of hand-tracing, ensuring that the grades that students receive accurately reflect their submissions.

-The Cormen-lib testing suite offers extremely lightweight and flexible unit testing utilities that can be used on any kind of assignment, whether to write functions or build classes.
+The Cormen-Lib testing suite offers extremely lightweight and flexible unit testing utilities that can be used on any kind of assignment, whether to write functions or build classes.
 Course administration can be easily streamlined by restricting which library data structures students are allowed to use on any particular assignment.

-Cormen-lib began as a project by two Brandeis University undergraduate students to replace hand-written problem sets written in pseudocode.
+Cormen-Lib began as a project by two Brandeis University undergraduate students to replace hand-written problem sets written in pseudocode.

 ## Provided Data Structures